 - Performance-based monetary incentive: Cash incentives like bonuses, overtime pay, and raises for good performance.

-- Non-Monetary Rewards: Simply saying “well done,” offering extra holidays, or helping employees learn new things can make them feel happy and priceless.
+- Non-Monetary Rewards: Simply saying “well done,” offering extra holidays, or helping employees learn new things can make them feel happy and valued.

 - Team Rewards: If a team works well together, they also deserve rewards.
 This ensures that everyone feels like a team and collaborates more effectively.